BaljinderSmagh/SQL-LeetCode-Questions/README.md

   * Important things related to queries.
      * SQL queries are not case-sensitive so you can write a query in upper or lower-case.
      * Depending upon the environment you are using you will need to end the query woth semi colon.
+     * Creating a new column from the combination of existing columns in the table is only for temporary duration.
+     * While using math operation always remember to follow the PEMDAS (Parenthesis,Exponent,Multiplication,Division,Addition,Subtraction) for the order of arithmetic operations.

 # SQL Basic Commands